 The American Indian Vocational Rehabilitation Services Project (AIVRS) section of the toolkit provides information that is relevant to new AIVRS directors.
-The purpose and design of AIVRS projects is to provide vocational rehabilitation, including culturally appropriate services, to American Indians with disabilities who reside on or near Federal or State reservations, consistent with such eligible individual’s strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that such individuals may prepare for, and engage in, high-quality employment that will increase opportunities for economic self-sufficiency.
-The AIVRS project is authorized by Section 121 of the Rehabilitation Act of 1973, as amended (the Act), and implemented by the subsequent program regulation at 34 CFR § 371.
+The purpose and design of AIVRS projects is to provide vocational rehabilitation, including culturally appropriate services, to American Indians with disabilities who reside on or near Federal or State reservations, consistent with such eligible individual’s strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that such individuals may prepare for, and engage in, competitive integrated employment that will increase opportunities for economic self-sufficiency.

 Important definitions and acronyms: